Educational Psychology & Methodology Master of Science Degree Program

 General MS Track

-The general MS degree program is intended for students who desire a broad foundation in graduate study in educational psychology.
-The program focus is on the research base of educational psychology.
+This 30-credit degree program is designed for students seeking a broad foundation in educational psychology.
+The program focus is on the research basis of educational psychology, examining human development, learning, and individual differences, and the methodology (measurement and evaluation, research design and statistics) to carry out research.
 This prepares students for further advanced graduate work in psychology or education.
+Within the 30 credits, students must complete a special project.

 - Baccalaureate degree.